M-erb/infusion-tutorial/README.md

 ##TO DO
 * Progress bar with in app.
 * Phases
-* No long pages(nothing overwhelmping, just put it in a new step)
+* No long pages(nothing overwhelming, just put it in a new step)

 ##IDEAS
 Upsell to VAS for complicated areas